 - 1 ½ cups Powdered sugar

 - 1 tablespoon Half and half, or milk

 - 1 teaspoon Vanilla extract

 - Preheat the oven to 350 degrees.

 - Melt the butter in a medium size saucepan.
-Add the apples, spices, and lemon juice.
+Add the butter, apples, brown sugar, cinnamon, nutmeg, lemon juice, salt.
 Sauté over medium heat until apples become soft- about 7-10 minutes.

 - Grease a loaf or Bundt pan.
 Add some of the apples to the bottom of the pan, about half a cup.

 - While bread is baking, make the glaze.
 Mix powdered sugar, half and half, and vanilla extract in a bowl.